As an Amazon Associate, I earn from qualifying purchases

 Grilled Shrimp: Grilled shrimp is a great option for pairing with potatoes au gratin.
 The acidity of the marinade and the texture of the shrimp provide a nice contrast to the creamy potatoes.

-Seared Scallops: Another seafood option is seared scallops.
-The scallops’ slightly sweet and savory flavor pairs well with the mild sweetness of the potatoes au gratin, while the seared texture adds some variety to the dish.
+Seared Scallops: Another seafood option is sear scallops.
+The scallops’ slightly sweet and savory flavor pairs well with the mild sweetness of the potatoes Au gratis.
+While the seared texture adds some variety to the dish.

-Spicy Indian Curry: For those who like a bit of heat, pairing potatoes au gratin with a spicy Indian curry can be a great option.
-The acidity and spice of the curry complement the creaminess of the potatoes, while the variety of flavors and textures in the curry provides a nice contrast.
+Spicy Indian Curry: For those who like a bit of heat, a spicy Indian curry can be a great option.
+The acidity and spice of the curry complement the creaminess of the potatoes while the variety of flavors.
+Textures in the curry provide a nice contrast.

 Recipes Featuring Potatoes Au Gratin and Complementary Main Dishes

 Now that we have covered some main dish options.
 That pair well with potatoes au gratin let’s look at a few recipes you can try at home.

 Roast Beef and Potatoes Au Gratin

 · 1 cup of grated Gruyere cheese